Little Hautbois

+Little Hautbois is a small hamlet in the parish of Lamas, in Norfolk, England.
+Its population is included in the civil parish of nearby Buxton with Lamas, which was 1,642 at the 2021 census.

+Toponymy

+The name is pronounced "Hobbis", historically spelt phonetically as Magna Hobbis; it can be seen thus spelled on a memorial on the outside of nearby Lamas Church.

+History

-Little Hautbois is a small hamlet in Broadland, England, part of the parish of Lamas.
-The name is pronounced 'Hobbis', and can be seen thus spelled on a memorial on the outside of nearby Lamas Church.
-The population of the hamlet is included in the civil parish of Buxton with Lamas.
-In the Middle Ages, the settlement of Great Hautbois was the head of the navigation on the River Bure, and it is thought Little Hautbois developed from that.
-The name, which can be translated to "High Woods" in English, is taken from that of the de Alto Bosco, or de Haut Bois, family, who acquired these lands at the Norman Conquest (alternatively, they may have taken the name from the settlement, Blomefield being uncertain on this point.
+In the Middle Ages, the settlement of Great Hautbois was the head of the navigation on the river Bure, from which it is thought Little Hautbois developed.
+The name, which can be translated to High Woods in English, is taken from that of the de Alto Bosco, or de Haut Bois, family, who acquired these lands at the Norman Conquest.
+(Note: Alternatively, they may have taken the name from the settlement, Blomefield was uncertain on this point.)